- Alumni/Friends

 7:00 PM

 Sanjena Sathian will read from her new novel, Goddess Complex, joined in conversation by Ren Arcamone.
-Sanjena Sathian is the author of the Goddess Complex, published by Penguin Press, and the critically acclaimed novel Gold Diggers, which was named a Top 10 Best Book of 2021 by the Washington Post and longlisted for the Center for Fiction’s First Novel Prize.
+Sanjena Sathian is the author of Goddess Complex, published by Penguin Press, and the critically acclaimed novel Gold Diggers, which was named a Top 10 Best Book of 2021 by the Washington Post and longlisted for the Center for Fiction’s First Novel Prize.
 It won the Townsend Prize for Fiction.
-Her short fiction appears in The Best American Short Stories, The Atlantic, Conjunctions, On...
+Her short fiction appears in The Best American Short Stories, The Atlantic, Conjunctions, One St...

 Apr 25, 2025